-- An increase in educational expenses - A change in your household size - An increase or decrease in family income - A fluctuation in your assets, excluding primary residence - A change in the number of children in the family that are attending college or a change from fulltime to part-time status - A change in the student's academic performance - A change in the federal or state grant program funding levels
+- increase in educational expenses - change in household size - increase or decrease in family income - fluctuation in assets, excluding primary residence - change in the number of children in the family attending college - change in the student's academic performance - change in the federal or state grant program funding levels

 Review of Special Circumstances: Aid revisions are considered based on documented proof of error or change of financial circumstances.
-In all cases, the student must submit the initial request for review in writing to the Financial Aid Office.
+The student must submit the initial request for review in writing to the Financial Aid Office.